mendix/RestServices/README.md

 3. For each owned reference that points to a *transient* object, another key/value pair is added to the object.
 As key the name of the reference is used, but *excluding* the module name.
 As value either `null` is used if the reference is not set, or the child object is serialized into a JSON object as well, using this very same procedure.
 4. For each owned referenceset that points to a *transient* object, the same approach is taken, except that the value is an array (`[]`) to which each serialized child object is added.
 5. If an owned reference(set) points to a *a* persistent object the reference is not serialized, unless a data services is defined for the specified entity.
 In such a case, the url of the referred object is determined and added to the result.
+6. For file documents special serialization rules apply.
+See the [working with files](#sending-and-receiving-files) section for details

 For example the following domain model results in the JSON object listed below, assuming that the serialization process is started with an *OrderView* instance: